 Parent varieties of the Braeburn apple

 The exact parentage of Braeburn apples is unknown.
-Popular speculation is that its a cross between Lady Hamilton and Granny Smith, as these varieties were grown in the area where the seedling tree was discovered:
+Popular speculation is that it is a cross between Lady Hamilton and Granny Smith, as these varieties were grown in the area where the seedling tree was discovered:

 Key events in history of New Zealand pipfruit industry, Overview of the New Zealand Apple Industry In A Global Context, December 2006, Pipfruit New Zealand